-Like the alchemunculus above, erlmantles are highly unusual but well-suited familiars for those who understand them and their needs.
-If a wizard or sorcerer has at least one rank in Profession (Herbalist) or Knowledge (Nature), they can choose an erlmantle as a familiar, despite its nonanimal status.
-The wizard or sorcerer gains a +2 insight bonus to Move Silently checks but only in natural and woodland settings.
-Erlmantle familiars retain all their abilities above and gain all the special abilities as noted in the Familiars section of Chapter 3 in the Player's Handbook, though its Speak with Animals abilities obviously translate over to flora rather than fauna.
+Like the alchemunculus above, erimanties are highly unusual but well-suited familiars for those who understand them and their needs.
+If a wizard or sorcerer has at least one rank in Profession: Herbalist or Knowledge: Nature, they can choose an erimantile as a familiar, despite its non-animal status.
+The wizard or sorcerer gains a +2 bonus to Move Silently checks but only in natural and woodland settings.
+Erimantile familiars retain all their abilities above and gain all the special abilities as noted on Table 3-19 of the Player's Handbook, though its Speak with Animals abilities obviously translate over to flora rather than fauna.